What’s Happening Now

 - If you are not already connected with us on Facebook, we want to encourage you to “friend us” and receive updates on Good Works each week.

-Friday Night Life will enter year #24 this spring.
+Friday Night Life entered year #24 this spring.
 Each week a different group sponsors the meal for 120-140 adults, teens and kids.
-FNL meets at The Plains UMC through April.
+FNL moved back to the Good Works property in April and will remain there through October.
 We are looking for groups to sponsor one FNL meal this year!
 You?

 Every Friday Night, Good Works provides 35-45 individuals and families with “take home” food.
 People sign up during Friday Night Life and the food is provided at 7:30 pm each week.
 Want to do a food drive for Good Works?

-Good Works provided car #157 in early March 2017 to another participant in the Transformation Station!
+Good Works provided car #159 in late March 2017 to another participant in the Transformation Station!
 As people donate cars to us, we are able to provide them to people who need them and who are willing to volunteer their time to serve others in the community.

 The community of Good Works facilitates experiences for about 1,100 volunteers each year.
 On Saturday, January 28th, we hosted another Community Development Day and presented a range of opportunities for our volunteers to learn more about the different aspects of Good Works while connecting with one another.
 Participants in The Timothy House, Friday Night Life, Neighbors Helping Neighbors, Kids Club, and Good Works Gardens participate.
 Our next Community Development Day is planned for Saturday, April 15th as an affirmation lunch.